'Philosophy is [insert negative statement].'

 ‘Philosophy is useless — a waste of time’

 This is one of the most frequent objection to philosophy: ‘it simply doesn’t cook rice’, ‘it doesn’t bring anything’.
-Why should we invest so much time is something without value?
+Why should we invest so much time in something without value?
 I would agree with the conclusion, if only the premises were true.
 But they aren’t.

 The perceived strength of this argument is deeply worrying: nowadays, a valuable thing must have monetary value.
 If we can’t find a buyer in a market, then whatever we are trying to sell is useless.
 Meta has value, Netflix too.
 Many people want their services, how can it not be what ‘being valuable’ means?
 But this is an extremely limited understanding of the concept.